cgoods94/datasciencecoursera/GettingAndCleaningData/Output Files and Doc/codebook.md

      * *BodyGyro* - the angular velocity of the smartphone as recorded by the gyroscope
      * *BodyGyroJerk* - the change in angular acceleration of the smartphone as record by the gyroscope

+    *For more information regarding these measurements, please see features_info.txt in the raw dataset .zip*

 3. **StatisticalValue:** the statistical value of the measurement taken

 	Possible values: